-I have learnt English for years and I have never heard that phrase until my Spanish-speaking friend said it.
+I have learned English for years and I have never heard that phrase until my Spanish-speaking friend said it.
 It makes sense since I know Spanish (and when I think in Spanish), although it sounds quite not right for me.

-Literal translation is what you need to be aware of whenever you speak a foreign language.
+A literal translation is what you need to be aware of whenever you speak a foreign language.

 Guess what?
 "Carpeta" in Spanish is not "carpet" in English, but "folder (document case)".
-In language learning, this is called false friend.
+In language learning, this is called a false friend.

 3. -tion ending pronunciation